Russia says CIA agent caught trying to recruit spy

 MOSCOW Russia expelled a U.S. diplomat on Tuesday after saying he had been caught red-handed with disguises, special equipment and wads of cash as he tried to recruit a Russian intelligence agent to work for the CIA.

-Apparently detained in an incongruous-looking blond wig, with props reminiscent of a schoolboy's spy kit, U.S. Embassy Third Secretary Ryan Fogle hardly looked like a Cold War secret agent.

-But the announcement still came at an awkward time for Washington and Moscow as they try to improve relations and bring the warring sides in Syria together for an international peace conference.
-Nevertheless, there was little sign that either country wanted to escalate the affair beyond a minimum response.
+The announcement, a throwback to the Cold War, came at an awkward time for Washington and Moscow as they try to improve relations and bring the warring sides in Syria together for an international peace conference.

+Russia's Federal Security Service (FSB) said Ryan Fogle, a third secretary at the U.S. Embassy in Moscow, had been detained overnight carrying "special technical equipment", a disguise, a large sum of money and instructions for recruiting his target.

-The Russian Foreign Ministry summoned U.S. Ambassador Michael McFaul to discuss the case on Wednesday and released a statement ordering Fogle to leave Russia.
+The Foreign Ministry summoned U.S. Ambassador Michael McFaul to discuss the case on Wednesday and released a statement demanding Fogle leave Russia without delay.

 "Such provocative actions in the spirit of the Cold War will by no means promote the strengthening of mutual trust," it said.

-"I'm not sure I would read too much into one incident one way or another," Ventrell said.
-He confirmed that an embassy officer had been briefly detained, but declined further comment.

-Russia's Federal Security Service (FSB) said Fogle had been detained overnight carrying "special technical equipment", a disguise, a large sum of money and instructions for recruiting his target.

-Russian television showed grainy footage of a man identified as Fogle, in a blond wig, being arrested and pinned to the ground.
+Russian television showed grainy footage of a man identified as Fogle being arrested, and the state-run Russia Today channel published photographs on its website that it said showed Fogle being detained in a blond wig.

+In one photograph, a man lay face-down on the ground with his arms being pinned behind his back.

 The FSB, a successor to the Soviet KGB, said Fogle worked for the Central Intelligence Agency and that he had been handed over to embassy officials at some point after his detention.